 The contest deadline is January 13, 2023.

 Describe and analyze an act of political courage by a U.S. elected official who served during or after 1917, the year John F. Kennedy was born.
 Include an analysis of the obstacles, risks, and consequences associated with the act.
 The essay may concern an issue at the local, state, national, or international level.

-All entries must be postmarked or received by January 18, 2019, with the required registration form available on this web site.
+All entries must must include a completed registration form and be submitted by 11:59pm (EST) on January 13, 2023 to be eligible for judging.
 The John F. Kennedy Library Foundation is not responsible for lost, late, misdirected, damaged, illegible, or incomplete submissions.

 Decisions of the Profile in Courage Award Committee are final.
 Winners will be notified by email and via telephone by April 30.
 All participants will receive a letter notifying them of the winners along with a Certificate of Participation by the end of May.